harui2019/gajima/README.md

     - **Windows 10/11** on `x86_64`
       - We recommend to use Linux based system, due to the GPU acceleration of `Qiskit`, `qiskit-aer-gpu` only works with Nvidia CUDA on Linux.

----

-## Why this name ?

-It's meaning "Don't leave" in Korean.
-Select this name because when I tested its main function, I was listening **TVXQ - Catch Me (Korean ver.)**, and "Gajima" is its lyrics.
-So there is it.